Lucas-Paolantonio/Lucas-Paolantonio.github.io/_posts/2024-03-16-predicting-customer-loyalty.md

 For each input variable, the coefficient value we see above tells us, with *everything else staying constant* how many units the output variable (loyalty score) would change with a *one unit change* in this particular input variable.

-To provide an example of this - in the table above, we can see that the *distance_from_store* input variable has a coefficient value of -0.201.
+To provide an example of this, we can see that the *distance_from_store* input variable has a coefficient value of -0.201

 This is saying that *loyalty_score* decreases by 0.201 (or 20% as loyalty score is a percentage, or at least a decimal value between 0 and 1) for *every additional mile* that a customer lives from the store.
 This makes intuitive sense, as customers who live a long way from this store, most likely live near *another* store where they might do some of their shopping as well, whereas customers who live near this store, probably do a greater proportion of their shopping at this store...and hence have a higher loyalty score!

 ___
 <br>